FTC, states increase pressure on Facebook on privacy - Philly

 European officials also have also been investigating or seeking more information.
 Germany's justice minister said Monday that she wants closer oversight of companies such as Facebook after a meeting with its executives about the abuse of users' data.
 Last week, a U.K. parliamentary media committee summoned CEO Mark Zuckerberg to testify about how Facebook uses data, while U.K. Information Commissioner Elizabeth Denham is investigating how Cambridge Analytica got the data.

 In January, Zuckerberg set fixing Facebook as his personal challenge for 2018.
-Nearly three months in, it seems like a tall order.
+Nearly three months in, it's a taller order than ever.

 Tom Pahl, acting director of the FTC's Bureau of Consumer Protection, said the U.S. probe would include whether the company engaged in "unfair acts" that cause "substantial injury" to consumers.
 Facebook reached a settlement with the FTC in 2011 offering privacy assurances, though the FTC's probe may extend to Facebook's compliance with U.S.-EU principles for transferring data.